 Founded in 2010, MOH’s primary objective is to empower their members to take control of their lives and one day move out of Kibera Slum.

 We love that 100% of the money donated for sponsorship goes directly to education and each year a sponsorship acquittal statements is provided for transparency.
-Sponsorship is deductible in Australia and Canada and starts at $15/week.
+Sponsorship starts at $20/week.

 You can also support the Women’s Empowerment Program, staff salaries, the school holiday programs or overhead costs.